-Gastric and duodenal ulcers usually cannot be differentiated based on history alone, although some findings may be suggestive (see Diagnosis).
+Gastric and duodenal ulcers usually cannot be differentiated based on history alone, although some findings may be suggestive (see DDx).
 Epigastric pain is the most common symptom of both gastric and duodenal ulcers.
 It is characterized by a gnawing or burning sensation and occurs after meals—classically, shortly after meals with gastric ulcer and 2-3 hours afterward with duodenal ulcer.

 In uncomplicated peptic ulcer disease (PUD), the clinical findings are few and nonspecific.
 “Alarm features" that warrant prompt gastroenterology referral include bleeding, anemia, early satiety, unexplained weight loss, progressive dysphagia or odynophagia, recurrent vomiting, and family history of gastrointestinal (GI) cancer.
 Patients with perforated PUD usually present with a sudden onset of severe, sharp abdominal pain.
-(See Clinical Presentation.)
+(See Presentation.)

 In most patients with uncomplicated PUD, routine laboratory tests usually are not helpful; instead, documentation of PUD depends on radiographic and endoscopic confirmation.
 Testing for H pylori infection is essential in all patients with peptic ulcers.
 Rapid urease tests are considered the endoscopic diagnostic test of choice.
 Of the noninvasive tests, fecal antigen testing is more accurate than antibody testing and is less expensive than urea breath tests.
 A fasting serum gastrin level should be obtained in certain cases to screen for Zollinger-Ellison syndrome.
 (See Workup.)

 Upper GI endoscopy is the preferred diagnostic test in the evaluation of patients with suspected PUD.
 Endoscopy provides an opportunity to visualize the ulcer, to determine the presence and degree of active bleeding, and to attempt hemostasis by direct measures, if required.
 Perform endoscopy early in patients older than 45-50 years and in patients with associated so-called alarm features.